-Superannuation was the unsexiest topic in personal finance as far as I was concerned.
-It was hidden away, something my employer did on my behalf that truly did not interest, let alone excite me.
-It represented retirement down the ages, something remote and far, far away in the future.
-It was shocking to me that the time had arrived for me to sort out my superannuation.
+Superannuation is the unsexiest topic in personal finance as far as I’m concerned.
+It is hidden away, something my employer does on my behalf that truly does not interest, let alone excite me.

-The Barefoot Investor had suggested that we ought to salary sacrifice 5.5% of our gross salary into superannuation once we had purchased our house.
+The Barefoot Investor suggests that we ought to salary sacrifice 5.5% of our gross salary into superannuation once we’d purchased our house.
 This was in addition to the 9.5% compulsory employer contribution.
 I had not been salary sacrificing at all whilst I had a mortgage as I had wanted every cent in my loan account.

 Phew!
 That was a marathon!
 Big pat on the back – can’t believe superannuation is sorted … for now

 2 Replies to “Time was not on my side …”

 $3000 exit fees?
 Gosh!
 I thought exit fees were illegal?
 Or was that not till after this?

 Definitely agree with you that the industry fund was the better choice.
 And despite the exit fees, rolling them together was still the right choice — otherwise you would be paying two sets of fees!